 and that’s me in a nutshell folks. thanks dad.

-the basic gist of the shop is that it’s my creative outlet. after two kids and moving from the city of chicago to rural NH i’ve realized that continuing to stay creating (basically making anything- food included) keeps me going, happy, and healthy.
+the basic gist of the shop is that it’s my creative outlet. over the years, i’ve realized that continuing to create keeps me going, happy, and healthy. i am the happiest when i have five or six projects going at one time.

-here’s how the shop works: i make things in limited quantities. and i always accept a custom work challenge. i don’t particularly want to get burnt out or keep making something that i’m not into at all, so this just seemed to be the best way to start. and really…you, as the customer-reader-follower-friend-all-of-the-above, wouldn’t want that either.
+here’s how the shop works: i make things in limited quantities. and i do accept and welcome a few custom work challenges per year. i don’t particularly want to get burnt out or keep making something that i’m not into at all, so this just seemed to be the best way to start. and really…you, as the customer-reader-follower-friend-all-of-the-above, wouldn’t want that either.

 so that’s the shop in a nutshell.